 The Dutch capital has so much to offer in terms of art, design and fashion, making it one of the most interesting cities in the world for the culture-obsessed.
 From prestigious streets to fabulous boutiques and works of art, discover the most fashionable parts of the city with this three-day Haute Culture itinerary.

-In the afternoon, head to the Begijnhof Amsterdam, one of the oldest hofjes (courtyards) in the city.
+In the afternoon, head to the Begijnhof Amsterdam, one of the city’s oldest hofjes (courtyards).
 Explore the historic, hidden courtyards filled with greenery and take in the classical Dutch architecture (and a little solitude).

 The first stop on today’s itinerary is a trip to Hermitage Museum.
-This institution showcases exhibitions from the vast collection of the grand State Hermitage in St Petersburg.
-Uncrowded and off the usual tourist route, you’ll discover first class-art and exhibitions of interest without having to go all the way to Russia.
+This institution showcases exhibitions from the vast collection of the Grand State Hermitage in St Petersburg.
+Uncrowded and off the usual tourist route, you’ll discover first class-art and exhibitions of interest without going to Russia.

 A short walk from Hermitage, you’ll stumble upon Foam, a photography museum on the Keizersgracht.
 This gem of a museum presents changing exhibitions and features all kinds of photographic genres – history, art, news and fashion – so there’s plenty to inspire you.

-Continuing the history theme, learn about Amsterdam during World War II at the interactive Verzets Resistance Museum.
+Learning about Amsterdam during World War II at the interactive Resistance Museum continues the history theme.

 In the afternoon, explore the former home of one of The Netherlands’ most famous painters.
 At the Rembrandt House Museum, you can experience how the painter lived, worked and taught his students.

 For your last night in Amsterdam, dinner at the restaurant De School makes the perfect finishing touch.
 This hidden culinary gem has a great chilled-out ambience and features an exhibition space and a concert venue.